aanumi/Election-Analysis/README.md

 ## ELECTION AUDIT SUMMARY
-Writing a script to show the voter turnout by county including candidate results is a great way to modify and use this script as a blueprint for future elections.
+Writing a script to show the voter turnout by county including candidate results is a great way to set up this script as a blueprint for future elections.
 This script provides the perfect blueprint to run similar analysis for other district, state, or even federal elections.
-For example, modifying the variables to identify ’state’ or ‘country’ as applicable can run analyses on different datasets intending to achieve the same insights.
+For example, modifying the variables to identify ’state’ or ‘country’ as applicable can run analyses on different datasets hoping to achieve similar insights.

 One way this script can be modified to be used for other elections is to write a script to determine what percentage of voters in each county voted for each candidate.
 An if statement could be added to the script to achieve this result.
 A second way this script can be modified for use in other elections is to delve deeper into county turnout performance to analyze how voters in all (or the winning) counties voted by congress or district.
 We could even find the highest number of votes for different filters other than by candidate or county.
 Other characteristics like demographics (age) of voters could be introduced to get other results with similar insights.